rm-hull/wireframes/README.md

 ![Aventador](https://raw.github.com/rm-hull/wireframes/master/doc/gallery/translucent/aventador.png)

-Adapted and extended from a javascript demo (originally by Kragen Javier Sitaker, see references below) into a Clojure/ClojureScript library (that will render to SVG, an HTML5 Canvas or a Graphics2D object depending on the runtime environment).
+Adapted and extended from a javascript demo (originally by Kragen Javier Sitaker, see references below) into a Clojure/ClojureScript library (that renders to SVG, an HTML5 Canvas or a Graphics2D object - depending on the runtime environment, obviously).

 This started out as a experiment to plot Lorenz attractors in 3D space, but it turns out to be a really *simple* way to programmatically generate three dimensional geometric shapes - basically a programmable